 PREPARATION FOR MARRIAGE

 In your meetings with the priest, he will discuss the sacramental nature of the marriage bond, the Christian understanding of marriage as it is expressed in the Scriptures and the marriage service itself.
 In cases where one of the spouses is not Orthodox, the couple should plan to meet with Fr.
-Nikolaos, to have any questions answered.
+Kosta, to have any questions answered.
 Further, the couple should make an effort to attend bible study.

 A NOTE TO THE BRIDE AND GROOM